YonasAdane/Book-shop-and-rent-/README.md

-# Bus Booking System
+# LetsGO ticketing System

 ## Overview

-This Bus Booking System is a web application that allows users to book bus tickets online, view schedules, and manage their profiles.
+LetsGO ticketing System is a web application that allows users to book bus tickets online, view schedules, and manage their profiles.
 Admins can manage buses, routes, schedules, and users.
 Drivers can view their assigned routes and validate tickets.

 ## Features